 The Department is committed to reassessing the cost analysis for compliance at renewal to determine if the initial schedule of compliance will accommodate the socioeconomic data and financial capability of the community at that time.
-In this longer time frame, the Department will work with you to explore the wastewater treatment options that make the most sense for your community.
-By working more closely with your community, the Department and permittees will be able to identify opportunities to extend the schedule of compliance, if appropriate.
-Because each community is unique, we want to make sure that you have the opportunity to consider all your options and tailor solutions to best meet your community's needs.
-The Department understands the economic challenges associated with achieving compliance, and is committed to using all available tools to make an accurate and practical finding of affordability for the communities in the State.
+Because each community is unique, the Department wants to make sure that each community has the opportunity to consider all options and tailor solutions to best meet their needs.
+The Department understands the economic challenges associated with achieving compliance, and is committed to using all available tools to make an accurate and practical finding of affordability for Missouri communities.
+If the community is interested in the funding options available to them, please contact the Financial Assistance Center for more information https://dnr.mo.gov/water/business-industry-other-entities/financial-opportunities/financial-assistance-center/wastewater.